d2l-ai/d2l-en/chapter_recurrent-neural-networks/encoder-decoder.md

 ## Encoder

-The encoder is a normal neural network that takes inputs, e.g. a source sentence, to return outputs.
+The encoder is a normal neural network that takes inputs, e.g., a source sentence, to return outputs.

 ```{.python .input  n=2}
 # Saved in the d2l package for later use